szazeski/sedplus/README.md

 `--trim` removes whitespace from the start and end of each line

 `--numeric` remove all characters not a digit 0-9 ( asd1234 -> 1234 )

 `--alpha`

 `--alphanumeric`

+`--compact-whitespace` reduce all spacing to a single space (processed last)

 ## Helpers
 Removing common tasks from the input stream